toonsevrin/Networking-assignments/A2p5-Frame_Formats/README.md

 A1 is the destination (this is the first address because it needs to be read quickly), A4 is the source.

 ### End of frame marking?
+The RTS message contains a duration.

 ### Preamble?
 Depends on physical layer.
-Either a 'synch' (80bit preamble sequence) or a SFD (16 bit pattern)
+Either a 'synch' (80bit preamble sequence) or a SFD (16 bit pattern).

+This could be different depending on the noise of the medium (fe.
+DSSS, FHSS).